wangtian24/tian-scripts/README.md

 ### Rebuilding the base image (slow, infrequent, when many dependencies change):

-Note: if you get an authentication error on `docker push`, run `gcloud auth login` first.
+Note: if you get an authentication error on `docker push`, run `gcloud auth login` followed by `gcloud auth configure-docker` first.

 ```sh
 docker build \